IDA-RE-things/IDA-RE-things/README.md

 - reworked and recompiled parts of leaked Windows NT code, +created and reworked tools for it.
 - I'm have created my own custom Win7+ API emulation libraries (including SRWLock APIs) to run some new programs on WinXP.
 - time-to-time working with/reversing of Win32-related system DLL's.
+- WinXP: drivers: developed support for disks larger then 2Tb.
+(2025 y) WinXP supports LBA 48 only up to 32bit LBA.
+   Existing solutions, while supports GPT disks, but do data corruption if LBA overflows 32 bit, or detects disk size, as 32bit remainder from real size. for ex: for 3Bt disk it will show only ~700 Gb disk

+   With my adaptation of code inside disk.sys and atapi.sys, I can now use 3Tb disk on WinXP w/o data correuption and with correct size.

 ### Other OS's:
 - Interested in `KolibriOS`, written mostly in asm code.
 Want to translate most parts to C source.
 To improve, extending, support and debugging of it.
 Have created IDA plugin to improve this.
 And its work in progress.